 “What I love most about being in this hospital is devotion time.
 I love the praise and worship,” said Mariam.
 Zauma was scheduled for surgery today, but was replaced by an emergency surgery that came up.
 Mariam however says that she has faith that the surgery will be successful.
 Please keep her in your prayers.

 Send a Message to Zauma

-We'll deliver your message to Zauma as soon as we see him.
+We'll deliver your message to Zauma as soon as we see her.